The Law Foundation has established a fund of $100,000 per year to support legal research in British Columbia.

 (a) members of the Law Faculties at Thompson Rivers University, the University of British Columbia and the University of Victoria, as long as the application is submitted through their Dean,

-(b) members of other faculties in British Columbia, as long as the research is law-related and the application is submitted by their faculty,
+(b) members of other faculties in British Columbia, as long as the research is law-related and the application is submitted through their Dean,

-(c) members of the legal profession in British Columbia who can demonstrate that they have the background, interests and capacity to carry out a project which will meet the stated purpose of this Initiative, and
+(c) members of the legal profession in British Columbia who can demonstrate that they have the background, interests and capacity to carry out the proposed project, and

 (d) non-profit organizations with expertise in carrying out legal research.